jmakeig/workout-builder3/README.md

 # SvelteKit Template

 This project contains a working, mostly fleshed-out template for a SvelteKit app.
-It performs <accronym title="Create, Read, Update, Delete">CRUD</acronym> on _entities_, or domain objects, the nouns in your app.
+It performs <accronym title="Create, Read, Update, Delete">CRUD</acronym> on _entities_, or domain objects&em;the nouns in your app.

 The example models a workout, like at the gym.
 A Workout contains an ordered collection of Sets.
 A Set is made up of an ordered collection of Activities.
 Activities can be Exercises or Rest and have a duration, measured in a number of seconds.

 ## Entities